ParlayPlay promo code CBSSPORTS: Up to $100 deposit match for NFL Week 2 picks, NFL props

 ParlayPlay offers new users a deposit match worth up to $100 with promo code CBSSPORTS

-The Week 2 NFL schedule rolls on with a 13-game slate on Sunday, offering an excellent opportunity to utilize the latest ParlayPlay promo code CBSSPORTS, which gives new users a first deposit match of up to $100 and free $5 contest entry.
-The biggest storyline of the week is the Eagles vs. Chiefs clash -- a Super Bowl 59 rematch loaded with star power and championship intrigue.
-Other matchups of note include Seahawks vs. Steelers, Bears vs. Lions, Bills vs. Jets, and Falcons vs. Vikings on Sunday Night Football.
+The Week 2 NFL schedule comes to a close with a double-header on Monday Night Football, offering an excellent opportunity to utilize the latest ParlayPlay promo code CBSSPORTS, which gives new users a first deposit match of up to $100 and free $5 contest entry.
+The action gets underway when the Houston Texans host the Tampa Bay Buccaneers at 7 p.m.
+ET, and wraps up with an AFC West showdown between the host Las Vegas Raiders and Los Angeles Chargers at 10 p.m.
+ET.
 Click here to get the latest ParlayPlay promo code for new users:

 Here's how to claim the ParlayPlay Fantasy promo: